Peng-Protocol/TokenRegistry/README.md

   - `BalanceUpdateFailed(user, token)`: Emitted on failed balance queries during initialization.

 ### 2. Core Functions
 - **initializeBalances(token, userAddresses)**: Registers a token for multiple users or removes it if the balance is zero, storing token addresses and validating via `balanceOf`.
-Emits `TokenRegistered` or `TokenRemoved` accordingly.
+For a user’s first call with zero balance, no registration occurs, no events are emitted, and `userTokenExists` and `userTokens` remain unchanged.
+Emits `TokenRegistered` for non-zero balances or `TokenRemoved` for zero balances if previously registered.
+Emits `BalanceUpdateFailed` on failed `balanceOf` calls.
 - **initializeTokens(user, tokens)**: Registers multiple tokens for a user or removes them if the balance is zero, storing token addresses and validating via `balanceOf`.
-Emits `TokenRegistered` or `TokenRemoved` accordingly.
-Both emit `BalanceUpdateFailed` on failed `balanceOf` calls.
+For a token’s first call with zero balance, no registration occurs, no events are emitted, and `userTokenExists` and `userTokens` remain unchanged.
+Emits `TokenRegistered` for non-zero balances or `TokenRemoved` for zero balances if previously registered.
+Emits `BalanceUpdateFailed` on failed `balanceOf` calls.

 ### 3. View Functions
 - **getTokens(user)**: Returns user’s token list.